eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 - Smart meters generating data in various formats.
 - Metered data administrators providing historical data in different formats.
 - Permission administrators using various formats for consent messages.

-Instead of creating individual functions for each data format, which is impractical, CIM is used to standardize data handling.
-The Interoperable Communication component integrates converters to translate data to and from CIM, allowing common functions to process it.

-CIM is used in the following EDDIE Framework components:
-- Interoperable Communication: Converts incoming and outgoing data to and from CIM.
-- Database: Stores master data in CIM format, with minor adaptations if needed.

 #### Motivation